Merzasphor/MWSE/docs/source/types/niTriBasedGeometryData.md

 ### `uniqueID`

+*Read-only*.
 A unique ID for this model, assigned at model creation.

 **Returns**: